tanadolmam/MapHistPlot/README.md

 ```
 getTotalRows()
 ```
-Return total count of a table "CSVImport" in database "test2".
+Return total count of row of table "CSVImport" in database "test2".

 ```